 Unsure if you should contact us about a notification or a complaint?
 Follow our flowchart here.

-Watch our video or read our fact sheet and guidance to learn more about Notifications:
+Watch our video or read our resources to learn more about Mandatory notifications:

 You must notify us of the following:

-- engaged in sexual activity with a service user, whether or not that person has given consent
+- engaged in sexual activity with them, whether or not that person has given consent

-- engaged in sexual behaviour in front of a service user.
+- engaged in sexual behaviour in front of them.

-There is frequently a power imbalance between a disability worker and a service user.
+There is frequently a power imbalance between a disability worker and the people they support.
 When delivering services, workers are expected to adhere to the highest standards of behaviour, be respectful and take every action to make sure people with disability are safe.
 This means having professional boundaries in place for relationships between staff and people with disability, and preventing and responding to any inappropriate behaviours by anyone towards a person with disability, including sexual misconduct.

-If a disability worker engages in sexual activity with someone who was previously a service user, this may also be sexual misconduct.
+If a disability worker engages in sexual activity with someone they previously provided support to, this may also be sexual misconduct.
 Whether this constitutes sexual misconduct will depend on the circumstances.

 Disability workers and employers must notify the Victorian Disability Worker Commission if a disability worker placed, or may place the public at risk of harm, because the disability worker has an impairment that detrimentally affects (or is likely to detrimentally affect) the disability worker’s capacity to practise.